prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 In adapting LeConte's Psychozoic theory into a green critique of capitalism, Norris envisions a planetary force in the form of a natural-industrial-economic assemblage---a force driven by capitalism, not individuals.
-But what does this force actually do to the Earth?
-Finally, the issue comes to the fore of domestication, and the human’s---or capital’s---“organization” of the environment entire.
+But the question of what this force actually does to the Earth is only really posed in the context of domestication, and the human’s---or capital’s---“organization” of the environment entire.
 The Psychozoic rests on the idea that domestication is the means by which humanity has assumed a geological status, which for him is the defining factor of the Neolithic and speaks to a larger process of artificial